 Sometimes, other foods such as fruit and vegetables can become contaminated with salmonella through contact with manure used to help them grow.
 Shellfish may also become contaminated if they are in contact with infected sewage in the water.

 Dogs, cats and rodents can sometimes become infected with salmonella.
 Tortoises and terrapins are also common salmonella carriers.
 Contact with infected animals or their stools (faeces) can also allow transmission of infection to humans.
 The bacteria can pass from your hands into your mouth and then your gut (intestines) where they can then multiply and cause symptoms.

 Once you have salmonella, you may also spread the infection to your close contacts if you do not follow strict hygiene measures to prevent the spread of infection to others (see below).

 How common is salmonella and who gets it?

 Salmonella food poisoning is quite common.
-In England and Wales in 2015, there were 8,451 confirmed cases.
+In England and Wales in 2016, there were 8,630 confirmed cases compared with 8,558 in 2015.
 As many people with food poisoning are not tested, there are probably many more cases than were confirmed.
 In the UK, numbers of cases of salmonella have gradually dropped over the past years.
 It is thought this is due to the policy of vaccinating hens against salmonella.
 The eggs from vaccinated hens are safe to eat.
 This is demonstrated by the red Lion stamp you may see on UK eggs.